Infrastructure Property Maintenance and Enforcement Surveillance Equipment privacy notice

 This notice explains what personal data (information) we hold about you, how we collect, how we use and may share information about you.
 We are required to give you this information under data protection law.

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-The Infrastructure division within Kent County Council manages the council’s property portfolio, and commissions Facilities Management of its property estate to GEN2 Ltd, who manage the services provided by Skanska (West Kent), Amey (Mid Kent) and Kier (East Kent) or other service providers for sites not in the TFM Contract.
+The Infrastructure division within Kent County Council manages the council’s property portfolio, and commissions Facilities Management of its property estate provided by Skanska (West Kent), Amey (Mid Kent) and Skanska (East Kent) or other service providers for sites not in the TFM Contract (Deadline Solutions Ltd).
 The service providers act as data processors of that personal information on behalf of KCC where KCC is not the data processor.

 The personal information we collect and use

 Information collected by us